13 Best Social Media Management Tools [Features + Pricing]

 2. SocialPilot (Centralized social media management with review management)

-Small to mid-sized teams, agencies managing multiple client accounts, looking for collaboration capabilities.
+Best for: Small to mid-sized teams, agencies managing multiple client accounts, looking for collaboration capabilities.

 SocialPilot streamlines content scheduling across platforms like LinkedIn, Instagram, Facebook, Pinterest, and TikTok.
 You can bulk-schedule posts, collaborate on calendars, and manage approval workflows.
 Its client management module helps you organize multiple brands without switching accounts.